Men of Change, locals pedals for positive change in Friendly City

-Wheeling, WV (WTRF)- It’s a bike ride not just to get you in shape.
+Wheeling, W.Va.
+(WTRF) — It’s a bike ride not just to get you in shape.
 But it’s sparking positive change in the community when it comes to fellowship and physical and mental health.

 And off they go, pedaling for positive change in the community all in one group: led by Men of Change.